 An autism spectrum disorder is a developmental disorder that affects many aspects of a child’s functioning.
-The disorder is characterized by delays in communication skills, difficulty with social interaction and imaginative play, and behavioral symptoms involving repetitive behaviors and/or a limited range of interest in activities.
+The disorder is characterized by delays in social communication skills, difficulty with social interaction and imaginative play and repetitive behaviors and/or a limited range of interest in activities.

 Autism is referred to as a spectrum disorder due to the variety of characteristics and the range of severity that is unique to each child.
 Even though children diagnosed with an autism spectrum disorder share a common set of behavioral characteristics, no two individuals will be alike.
 Each child is unique and has a varying set of strengths and challenges.

 Socially, some children may relate comfortably with family members and show social interest while others may be socially withdrawn in almost all situations.
 Some children are able to use complex language, while others require the use of pictures or signs to communicate.
 Some children may have excellent learning skills while others may be behind in their development.
 Children with autism spectrum disorders may also exhibit different symptoms over time or from one situation to the next.

 Currently, there is no medical test for autism.
 Instead, diagnoses are made based on the observation of behaviors associated with the disorder.
 During a comprehensive evaluation, specialists observe and interact with the child, as well as gather information about development from parents and teachers in order to assess if the child meets criteria for an autism spectrum disorder.

 Some children with autism spectrum disorder may also present with additional disorders or disabilities.
 They may experience attention deficit hyperactivity disorder, learning disabilities, anxiety disorders, obsessive-compulsive disorders, epilepsy or intellectual disability.
 It is estimated that approximately 30 percent of those diagnosed with an autism spectrum disorder are also diagnosed with intellectual disability.